SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 An event mesh is:

-1. inherently ‘event-driven’
+1. Inherently ‘event-driven’
-2. created by connecting event brokers
+2. Created by connecting event brokers
-3. environment agnostic (can be deployed anywhere) and
+3. Environment agnostic (can be deployed anywhere) and
-4. dynamic
+4. Dynamic

 ### Valuable Resources: